lpsantil/rt0/README.md

 * Just 9 lines of GCC inline ASM for i386, or,
 * Just 6 lines GCC inline ASM for x86_64
 * Small runtime providing just `argc`, `argv`, `envp`, `__environ`, `errno`, `_exit`, and `syscall0/1/2/3/4/5/6`
+* Uses gold (Google LD, part of GNU Binutils) instead of GNU ld to save 100-200 bytes at static link time
+* Hello World in just 1140 bytes (i386) or 1328 bytes (x86_64)
 * Small binary sizes vs. other libc's

 See STATS.md to see how rt0 fares.